Physicslibrary/Threejs-VR-Sensors/README.md

 https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md

-In the "Configuring the access point host software (hostapd)", make own NameOfNetwork and good password for wpa_passphrase.<br>
+In "Configure the access point software", make own NameOfNetwork and good password for wpa_passphrase.
+The author skips section "Enable routing and IP masquerading" to keep thing simple (so no internet access from Pi wireless LAN but apt-get work with ethernet).
+This is useful in developing and serving three.js from a Raspberry Pi with Oculus Quest wifi connected.<br>

+(updating)

 ## 2. Lidar-Lite v2